FROM ESCALATION BACK TO STRATEGIC GOALS

 The loss of deals is not discussed within the team; the owner reassures everyone in the chat, saying, “Nothing serious has happened; let's keep working.”

-When we agreed on the time of the call, two employees did not understand who was writing to them and why:
+two employees did not understand who was writing to them and why

 As consultants, we believe there are some fundamental issues with trust and communication among employees in the company.
-It seems that informing colleagues was done in a hurried manner, without discussing the purpose of bringing in consultants and how the work would be conducted.
+It seems that informing colleagues was done in a hurried manner, without discussing the purpose of bringing in consultants and how the work would be conducted

 • "Transitional" Process